edmarjames/TaskMaster/README.md

 ## <a name="#mobile-responsiveness"><a/>Mobile responsiveness

-BikeMeds is also responsive on various screen sizes such as mobile, tablets, laptops and desktop screens.
+TaskMaster is also responsive on various screen sizes such as mobile, tablets, laptops and desktop screens.
 I followed the bootstrap breakpoints to make the frontend responsive on the said screen sizes.

 Here are some snapshots.